-0 Criteria Sampling techniques JORC Code Explanation Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+2 Criteria Sampling JORC Code Explanation Nature and quality of sampling (eg cut channels, Commentary The sampling noted in this release has been techniques Nature and quanty of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Commentary The sampling noted in this release has been carried out using Reverse Circulation (RC) drilling at the Lucky Strike Prospect.
-The RC program comprised 10 angled holes for 996m, holes varying in depth from 40-132m with an average depth of 80m.
-All holes were drilled - 60° (dip) and toward 030° (Azimuth) spaced along 20m centres.
+The sampling noted in this release has been carried out using Reverse Circulation (RC) drilling at the Lucky Strike Prospect.
+The RC program comprised 24 angled holes for 2227m, holes varying in depth from 43-144m with an average depth of 90m.
+All holes were drilled -60° (dip) and toward 030° (Azimuth) spaced along 20m centres.
 Sampling and QAQC protocols as per industry best practice with further details below.
 RC samples were collected from the cyclone at 1m intervals in plastic buckets and arranged in rows of 10 or 20 samples.
 1m split samples were collected from 0m to end of hole (EOH).
 1m split samples directly off the drill rig cone splitter attached to the cyclone were collected to produce a 2-3kg sample.
-4m composite samples were collected from 0m to end of hole collected from the bulk samples.
+4m composite samples were collected from the bulk samples.
 Upon receival of the 4m composite results 1m samples were then taken (already collected at time of drilling) from anomalous gold intervals outlined from the 4m composite samples.
 The 1m samples were sent to the Laboratory in Kalgoorlie for analysis.
 The samples were dried, pulverised, split to produce a 40g charge for analysis by fire assay with Au determination by Atomic Absorption Spectrometry (AAS).
 Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 The Reverse Circulation (RC) drilling was completed by a KWL350 RC rig from Challenge Drilling (Kalgoorlie).
 Low air face sampling hammer drilling proved satisfactory to penetrate the regolith and reduce contamination risk.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. good recovery obtained.
-Where samples were
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. with good recovery obtained.
+Where samples